arrow_back

 The table below defines and summarizes how HHAs perform across all seven measures:

-Table 2: Comparing summary statistics of the distribution of individual quality measures used to calculate HHA star ratings.
+Table 2: Comparing summary statistics of the distribution of individual quality measures used to calculate HHA star ratings

-Measure Title Measure Description Mean Standard Dev Coef. of Variation*
+Measure Title Measure Description Mean Standard Dev

 Source: Centers for Medicare & Medicaid Services.
 “Home Health Care Agencies.”
 January 14, 2026; “Home Health Quality Measures – Outcomes.”
 2025 [Table generated from internal analysis]